Does the “Double Payment” Argument have merit?

 If Jesus died for the sins of all, how can some be punished for the sin of unbelief?

-The conclusion is that since not all believe, and some will indeed be punished for their sins, it follows that the sin of unbelief was not paid for by Jesus on the cross.
+The conclusion is that since not all believe, and some will indeed be punished for their sins, it follows that the sin of unbelief for some was not paid for by Jesus on the cross.
 But this conclusion is not warranted, and there are at least two points to consider.
 First, whether it accords with the New Testament teaching to conceive of faith as a “thing” an object and thus its opposite, unbelief, as also a sin (in the singular) that is atoned for.
 Secondly, the argument hinges on an assumption that atonement accomplished equals atonement applied, but this too is false.

-The first question assumes that unbelief is a “thing,” an object, something that is made into a commodity, and in keeping with the covenant of redemption idea, it is then transferred to the elect.
+The first question assumes that belief is a “thing,” an object, something that is made into a commodity, and in keeping with the covenant of redemption idea, it is then transferred to the elect.
 But is it correct to consider faith in this fashion?
 Is this the way the New Testament regards faith?
 If it is, how do we understand weak faith, something which the apostles acknowledge?
 Is it that some are given stronger faith than others?
 Is this a defect in the gift of faith itself, or some deficiency in our reception of it?
 If it is a deficiency in us—yet God has seen to everything regarding the faith of the elect—why did he not remove this deficiency?

 If faith is seen in this way, what do we make of the many exhortations to have faith, to act in faith, to not waver in our faith?
 Should we understand these as but different ways of encouraging us to receive the gift of faith?
 And if we can impede or prevent the reception of the gift, does it not put us in the place of negating what God has decreed?
 Arguments for seeing faith as an entity must deal with this multifaceted way in which faith is presented in the New Testament.